skalman77/volkswagen_carnet_domoticz/README.md

 ## CarNet control
 The script is also able to start the following functions:
-* Start charging the vehicle
+* Control charging the vehicle
-* Start climatisation
+* Control climatisation
-* Start front windows heating
-* Start rear windows heating
+* Control windows heating

 ## Thanks to